Dobberzoon/geo1015.2122_hw02/README.md

 ## How to use

 There is an optional funtion to mark flat (wet) areas with their corresponding integer elevation value.
 Reply y/n to engage in flat area acquisition.
 It is reasonably effective for larger flat areas (eg lakes, sea, ocean etc.), though not advised for areas with smaller rivers.
-Though provided data set does not do the function justice, please your own alternative dataset with large flat area.
+Though provided data set does not do the function justice, please add your own alternative dataset with large flat area.

 ## Provided dataset